karandeepsc/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ## Code Book

-For UCIHAR data, the following cariables are set from run_analysis.R.
+For UCI HAR data, the following cariables are set from run_analysis.R.
 See the [README](README.md) for additional details.

 ### Tidy Mean